The geology major at Wheaton College was established over eighty years ago, and the tradition of excellence in geological education continues today.

 Other Student Opportunities

-There are a number of other opportunities offered by the Geology Department.
-While most courses include field trips and seminars on or off campus, there are a growing number of research and internship opportunitiesfor motivated students.
+There are a number of other opportunities offered by the Earth and Environmental Science Department.
+While most courses include on or off campus, there are a growing number of research and for motivated students.
 Students have the opportunity for independent study projects or for participation in ongoing faculty research.
 Internships are available in both the government and the private sector and provide students with valuable hands-on training.
-Wheaton’s Human Needs and Global Resources (HNGR) program also offers students service oriented internships in third world countries.
+Wheaton’s also offers students service oriented internships in third world countries.